Frequently Asked Questions (FAQs)

 Is Supportive Housing like Assisted Living?

 Supportive Housing does not employ any medical staff, and is therefore different from Assisted Living.
-Residents live independently, or may have a caregiver providing support.
+Residents live independently or may have a caregiver providing support.
+An on-site Service Coordinator is available to help residents access services they may need as they age in place.

 Am I eligible if I am disabled?